tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ## Model Architecture
 ---
 As mentioned previously the architecture similar to LeNet-5 is used.
-The model architecture is:
+The final model architecture is:
-My final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|